GPU support#

 auto phi_acc = FieldAccessor<>(phi);

-There are also Field2DAccessor``s for accessing ``Field2D types.
-If fields are staggered, then the expected location should be passed as a template parameter:
+There are also Field2DAccessor objects for Field2D.
+If fields are staggered, the expected location can be supplied as a template parameter:

 auto Jpar_acc = FieldAccessor<CELL_YLOW>(Jpar);

-Finally the loop itself can be written something like:
+Finally the loop itself can be written as:

 BOUT_FOR_RAJA(i, region) {